BlackBerry to sell legacy smartphone IP for $600m

 In a release issued today the company added that it will license the patents and that the deal won’t affect any of its products or services.

 The firm added that any patents that were essential to its current core business operations in cyber security would be excluded from the deal.

-In September 2020, the company behind the iconic phone and keypad – which first rose to prominence in the early 2000s – announced that was now focussed on software and was decommissioning all its legacy services.
+In September 2020, the company behind the iconic phone and keypad – which first rose to prominence in the early 2000s – announced that was now focused on software and was decommissioning all its legacy services.

 However, CEO John Chen has said that the firm was keen to realise the value of its intellectual property and was reported to hold around 38,000 patents in its library.